 - Budget: Merovigliosso, Casa Bianca and Anthonas Apartments

-- Great value for money: Kasimatis Suites and Aqua Luxury Suites Santorini
+- Great value for money: Kasimatis By la Perla and Aqua Luxury Suites Santorini

-- Luxury: Chromata, Santorini Princess Hotel and Spa and Iconic Santorini
+- Luxury: Katikies Chromata, Santorini Princess Hotel and Spa and Iconic Santorini

 - Budget: Anemomilos, Heliophos Boutique and Maryloujohn Villas